Pesticide Resistance and Where a Person Can Buy Bed Bug Killer That Works

 Natural selection is the theory that describes how pests become resistant to pesticides.
+In 2018 we are seeing the full effects of the over saturation of chemicals.
 When some bugs encounter synthetic chemicals, they acquire a gene mutation.
 They pass the mutation on to the next generation.

 Many bugs can multiply quickly.
 How soon they multiply is dependent on many factors, such as temperature and species.
 The faster they multiply, the sooner the next generation acquires the gene mutation that makes them resistant to bug sprays.